-The Albuquerque hit and run accident attorneys at Parnall Law, LLC are prepared to help you seek the compensation you need after a hit and run accident.
+The Albuquerque car accident attorneys at Parnall Law Firm, LLC are prepared to help you seek the compensation you need after a hit and run accident.

 We are ready to investigate your accident, work with law enforcement to locate the hit-and-run driver, and review your insurance policy to determine what uninsured motorist (UM) coverage may be available to you.

 We can also fight for your insurer to pay you the fair amount according to your policy.